AI-Northstar-Tech/openai-proxy/README.md

 openai.api_key = 'pk-**********************************************'
 openai.api_base = f'https://{Base_Server_Url}/{proxy_api_key}/v1'
 ```
-The **openai.api_key** must contain some value so, you can provide any garbage to it doesn't matter because the requests are being transfered to the backend server.
+The **openai.api_key** must contain some value.
+You can provide any garbage to it because the requests are being transfered to the backend server, so it doensn't matter.

 After using this you can simply use the default **openai-functions** for you particular use case. <br>